CryptoBlades/cb-gitbook-wiki/skill/what-is-skill/obtaining-skill.md

-# Obtaining SKILL
+# Obtaining $XWeapon

-SKILL is primarily obtained through successful combat encounters, and the trading of NFTs on the marketplace.
-Over time, more features that reward SKILL will be developed to further increase the value of NFTs necessary to produce SKILL.
+$XWeapon is primarily obtained through successful combat encounters, and the trading of NFTs on the marketplace.
+Over time, more features that reward $XWeapon will be developed to further increase the value of NFTs necessary to produce $XWeapon.

 ## Fights